aleshaleksey/fansys23/07-magic-and-spellcasting.md

 Spells of this type are associated with elemental earth.
 All and any spells with the "earth" descriptor are on this spell list.
 They are associated with all physical damage types and the "restrained", "grappled", "prone", "crippled", and "bleeding" conditions.
 It is generally used for fortification and agriculture.
 At the first level it learns 3 zero-level spells.

-For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
+For every level of Spellcasting: Elemental(Earth), a character learns 2 compatible spells.
 On taking Elemental(Earth) I a character also gains 2 MP zero spells of the "earth" descriptor.

 ___
 ### Elemental (Fire)